 Fermanagh and Omagh

 § This page gives an overview of the Fermanagh and Omagh local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Fermanagh and Omagh covers much of southwest Northern Ireland, featuring Lough Erne’s lakelands and the Sperrin Mountains.
 Enniskillen is the largest town, while Omagh serves as an administrative hub.
 Tourism, agriculture, and outdoor recreation play key roles in the local economy.